 The first boss of the game, who is fought in Stage 1.
-A ninja assassin working for Wild Dog and Sherudo.
-Unlike most other bosses, he's not killed when defeated; in fact, he reappears to fight against you in Stage 3, although he's much easier to defeat then.
+A Ninja assassin working for Wild Dog and Sherudo.
+Unlike most other bosses, he's not killed when defeated; in fact, he reappears to fight against you twice in Stage 3, although he's much easier to defeat then.

 - Ax-Crazy: He was expelled from his ninja school for killing his fellow students without reason.

 - Broken Faceplate: His facemask breaks off after Richard gunned him down, at the conclusion of their first confrontation.
 He gets a new mask later on.

 - Fragile Speedster: Very fast, but doesn't take a lot of damage compared to other bosses.

 - Non-Lethal K.O.: After being defeated, Richard interrogates him on Rachel's whereabouts before knocking him unconscious with a punch.